What can you appeal?

 7. Discuss your draft appeal form with us

-When you have finished a draft of your appeal statement, get in touch with the Students' Union Support & Advocacy team in Falmer House who will be able to provide you with detailed helpful & constructive comments which may well improve your chances of success!
+When you have finished a draft of your appeal statement, get in touch with the Students' Union Advice team in Falmer House who will be able to provide you with detailed helpful & constructive comments which may well improve your chances of success!

-If you would like more advice or support from us regarding your appeal, please contact us to speak to a Student Voice Advocate about your situation.
+If you would like more advice or support from us regarding your appeal, please contact us to speak to a Student Union Adviser about your situation.
 Our service is confidential and independent from the University.